CodeWithIfty/event-management-react/README.md

 3. **Private User Routes:**

    - The website includes private routes such as the profile page and update profile page.
-   - Users can view their profile information, including profile image, name, and verification status.
+   - Users can view their profile information, including profile image, name, email, and verification status.
    - Through the update profile page, users can customize their profile picture and change their name.

 4. **Aesthetic Design and Animation:**